MicrosoftDocs/azure-dev-docs/articles/java/toolkit-for-intellij/managing-storage-accounts-using-azure-explorer.md

    * **Location**: Specifies the location where your storage account will be created (for example, "West US").

-   * **Resource Group**: Specifies the resource group for your virtual machine.
+   * **Resource Group**: Specifies the resource group for your storage account.
 Select one of the following options:
       * **Create new**: Specifies that you want to create a new resource group.
       * **Use existing**: Specifies that you will select from a list of resource groups that are associated with your Azure account.